HOW TO CARE FOR THE SKIN OF YOUR HANDS

 How should I apply emollients (moisturisers)?

 You should apply your emollients whenever the skin feels dry and after every hand wash.
 This usually means keeping a supply at your work or school.
 They can be bought in small tubes to take to work as well as larger pots for use at home.
 Good times to apply emollients are after a shower or bath, when relaxing watching television and just before going to sleep.
 Cotton gloves can be worn at night after applying the emollient to stop the bedclothes getting greasy.
+You may prefer to use a cream rather than an ointment during the day as these are less greasy.
+If your emollient is in a tub rather than a pump dispenser it is best to remove the ointment with a spoon or similar to prevent introducing infection into the tub.

 What are the side effects of emollients?